 “Delta is exploding everywhere,'' Noymer told City News Service.
 “It's become apparent Delta has become a big game changer.''

 Orange County reported 453 new cases of COVID-19 Tuesday, along with another increase in hospitalizations.

 The number of coronavirus patients in county hospitals was 212, up from 194 on Monday, according to the Orange County Health Care Agency.
 There were 48 COVID-19 patients in intensive care, unchanged from Monday.

 The county had 27% of its ICU beds available as of Tuesday.

 One additional coronavirus death was also reported.
 Tuesday's figures brought the county's cumulative total to 262,524 cases and 5,140 fatalities since the pandemic began.

-Experts say the current COVID vaccines all provide a high degree of protection against infections and -- while they will not prevent all infections -- they prevent serious illness and death.
+Experts say the current COVID vaccines all provide a high degree of protection against infections and -- while they will not prevent all infections -- they usually prevent serious illness and death.

 As of Thursday, the county reported that 1,876,853 residents were fully vaccinated.
 The number of residents who have received Pfizer or Moderna and are fully vaccinated is 1,754,729, and the number of those who received the one-dose Johnson & Johnson vaccine and are fully vaccinated is 122,124.